smonsalvemej2019/FCFS-CPU-Scheduler/README.md

 <p>for more detail on the code please go to repo\code-snipets\3-5-21Update.txt</p>

 <h2>03/6/21</h2>
-<p>The mechanism to prevent problems with memory consist of the following:</p>
+<p>The mechanism to prevent memory errors consist of the following:</p>
 <dl>
 <dt>If waiting queue head =/= Null</dt>
 <dd>Run code.</dd>